eclipse-archived/codewind-installer/README.md

 > --username value The username for the docker registry
 > --password value The password for the docker registry

-`list/ls` - List the docker registries and usernames
+`list/ls` - List the docker secrets (registries and usernames)

 > **Flags:**
 > --conid value Connection ID (see the connections cmd).
 Defaults to `local`.

-`remove/rm` - Remove a docker registry secret
+`remove/rm` - Remove a docker registry secret and return the updated list of secrets

 > **Flags:**
 > --conid value Connection ID (see the connections cmd).
 Defaults to `local`.